Biases in prime factorizations and Liouville functions for arithmetic progressions: Introduction

 In this paper, we introduce natural refinements of the Liouville function, which detect how primes in given arithmetic progressions appear in prime factorizations.
-Interestingly, we find that that these functions behave in somewhat unexpected ways, which is in turn related to certain subtleties of the original Liouville function.
-We now describe this briefly.
+We find that that these functions behave in somewhat unexpected ways, which is in turn related to certain subtleties of the original Liouville function.